andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d03ama_database_sql/lesson_plan.md

 ACID (10m)
 - atomicity
-  - states that database modifications must follow an all or nothing rule.
+  - states that database modifications must follow an all or nothing rule. updates cannot happen partially which potentially cause greater problems than rejecting the whole database transaction
+  - An example of atomicity is ordering an airline ticket where two actions are required: payment, and a seat reservation.
+The potential passenger must either:
+    - both pay for and reserve a seat; OR
+    - neither pay for nor reserve a seat.
 - consistency
   - states that only valid data will be written to the database.
+Any transaction must only change affected data in allowed ways, must be valid according to all defined rules, like constraints.
-- isoloation
+- isolation
   - requires that multiple transactions occuring at the same time not impact each others execution
 - durability
   - ensures that any transaction committed to the database will not be lost through the use of database backups and transaction logs